dukeran/feeling-responsive/_posts/code/2015-11-26-first_c_program.md

 `$ gcc filename.c -o filename`

-The `-o` means 'output', so in essence I am calling gcc ( the compiler ) to take it's initial argument ( filename.c ) and make it into machine language which I have decided to name `filename`.
+The `-o` means 'output', so in essence I am calling gcc ( the compiler ) to take its initial argument ( filename.c ) and make it into machine language which I have decided to name `filename`.
 This `filename` file - note that it is a new file that I have named the same as the original C file but without the .c because it is no longer an actual C file - is then the file that I run on my computer.
-To run the new and improved machine langauge file I type in;
+To run the new and improved machine language file I type in;

 `$ ./filename `